 Shyness Can Be Good

 In the dating world, both men and women often see shyness as a point of attraction.
 There is a fine line, however.
 If a person does NOT allow their shyness to hold them back from trying, that is attractive.
 In contrast, if a person DOES allow shyness to hold them back, that is unattractive.

 How many times have you heard a movie or rock star say in an interview how shy they are?
 If you watch closely, you can see how shy these people are when they are giving an acceptance speech at an awards show.
 I know that there are those who hide it well with aggressive, animated behavior, but if you look past all that you can see it during the moments in between.

 The lesson here is that each of these accomplished public figures did not let their shyness block them from going after their dreams!
 You can do the same regardless of how impossible it seems now.

 Courage and Overcoming Shyness

 The path to overcoming shyness and becoming assertive is very similar to overcoming fear and gaining courage.
-You don’t gain either until you have walk toward and through the discomfort and fear.
+You don’t gain either until you have walked toward and through the discomfort and fear.
 It is between these two points where your internal work of building confidence and courage occurs.
 To put it simply, you learn by doing!
-There is no magical formula, or a perfect set of words, that will give you what you need to beat your shyness or gain courage.
+There is no magical formula or a perfect set of words that will give you what you need to beat your shyness or gain courage.